Burzyn, Podlaskie Voivodeship: Religion

 Burzyn's first church was built in 1710 and was made of wood.
 It sat on bluff overlooking the Biebrza River near the present church.
 In addition to the church, the parish ran an elementary school in Burzyn in 1818 which was located in a rented building and attended by 23 boys.

-The wooden church was demolished in 1830 following the construction of a new brick church which was built in the years 1824 to 1830 with support from the foundation of Andrzej Rembieliński of Jedwabne, the son of Rajmund - a prominent economic and political activist of the Polish Kingdom.
+The wooden church was demolished in 1830 following the construction of a new brick church which was built In 1824 to 1830 with support from the foundation of Andrzej Rembieliński of Jedwabne, the son of Rajmund - a prominent economic and political activist of the Polish Kingdom.
 The church was destroyed during the war of 1915.
 From 1918 to 1920, the parish operated from a small wooden church, which was later demolished in 1975.

 Thanks to the efforts of Fr.
 Czeslaw Domel between 1973 and 1978, the community built the present two-story brick structure.
 It was consecrated on 22/10/1978 by Auxiliary Bishop Tadeusz Zawistowski.
 From 1995 to 2000, Fr. prob.
 Stanislaus Bokińca guided efforts that made murals in the church, and restored the upper stations of the cross from the old church.

 The Roman Catholic cemetery is located approximately 350 m to the northwest from the parish church, on the way to Radziłów.

 The current priest in the Parish of Burzyn is Father Wiesław Pac.
 The parish has old vital records (birth, death, marriage) which are available at the church or through the LDS family history library.

 Although the town of Burzyn is small, the Church covers a parish with several communities including: